Sunday, 29 June 2025

 pack

-Class variables are persisted by using a local macro.
-Called when the dialog box is closed by selecting "OK".
+Persists class variables using a local macro.
+Called when the dialog is closed with "OK".

 unPack